marcelovani/bfd/README.md

 whitout subtheme.

 ## WITH SUBTHEME
-Copy the `bfd_subtheme` folder to `/sites/themes/custom` folder and set it as `default theme`.
+Copy the `ressources/bfd_subtheme` folder to `/sites/themes/custom` folder and set it as `default theme`.

 ### CSS
 There is a CSS file at `bfd_subtheme/assets/css/style-custom.css` for you to add your custom CSS

 ### SCSS
-You can theme with SCSS by adding SCSS files to the master theme SCSS file `bfd_subtheme/assets/scss/tools/_subtheme.scss`.
+You can theme directly with the file `bfd_subtheme/assets/scss/base/_base.scss` and add SCSS files to the master SCSS file `bfd_subtheme/assets/scss/tools/_subtheme.scss`.
 Gulp file is provided to compile SCSS but you will have to install node.js modules.

 #### Note
 If you are using a multisites Drupal instance you have also to copy the `Bootstrap for drupal` base theme to your site specific folder `/themes/contrib` or change the relative path in the SCSS master file - `bfd_subtheme/assets/scss/style.scss`.

 ## WITHOUT SUBTHEME

 ### CSS
-There is a CSS file at `assets/css/style-custom.css` for you to add your custom CSS rules.
+To use a custom CSS go to the theme settings in `/admin/appearance/settings/bootstrap_for_drupal` Tick "Use bfd-custom.css".
+That setting will create a "bfd-custom.css" in `files` folder that you can use to customize the theme.

 ### SCSS
 There is a SCSS template folder for you to add your custom CSS without subtheme.